ghastlymirror/ghastlyastro/src/content/blog/street-cat-photography.md

   - cats
 preview: /images/2022/52192598417_a9f1e835ee_c.jpg
 slug: street-cat-photography
-description: I love cats, so sometimes I go outside and take photos of them
+description: I love cats, so sometimes I go outside and take photos of them.
+There´s all kinds of cats of several shapes and sizes from Black Cats to Siamese, to stripped.
 ---

 Most people who know me will say I´m a huge cat lover, so much so I wish I had one to call my own.